 Karen Sprinkel Ancelet has been practicing psychotherapy for 30 years.
-She is licensed to practice therapy in California, Oregon and Washington State.
+She is licensed to practice therapy in California, Oregon, Washington State and Michigan.
 She has a very diverse background of experience that helps her relate to all areas of life her clients bring to her.
-She has great competencies, qualifications and certifications, and her speciality is a combined trauma modality using EMDR, Brainspotting and Somatic Experiencing, and some Internal Family Systems (IFS).
-She is also trained in many other techniques, including but limited to: Flash Technique, Havening, EFT, ACT, Somatic Narrative and Resiliency, Ego-State and Vagas Toning.
+She has great competencies, qualifications and certifications, and her speciality is a combined trauma modality-including certification in EMDR, Brainspotting and Somatic Experiencing, and Internal Family Systems (IFS-Level 2).
+She is also trained in many other techniques and theories, including but not limited to: Flash Technique, Havening, EFT, ACT, Somatic Narrative and Resiliency, Ego-State, AEDP (Accelerated Experiential-Dynamic Psychotherapy), Polyvagal Theory, Vagas Toning and as a KAP (Ketamine Assisted Psychotherapy) provider.
 She is a consultant, teacher, a Certified Clinical Trauma Professional, and Continuing Education provider.

 A significant part of Karen's life was her time living in Asia.
 She finished her masters degree researching the impact of trauma, and the different approaches to heal the trauma resulting from violent crimes in Tibet, SE Asia and the US.
 Karen was so impacted by her research abroad that she returned to Asia for many years.